Steveb1968/script.pseudotv/README.md

 **Visual Settings -**

-* **Info when Changing Channels:** Pops up a small window on the bottom of the screen where the current show information is displayed when changing channels.
+* **Info when Changing Channels:** Pops up a window on the bottom of the screen where the current show information is displayed when changing channels.
+The duration of the info can be set in the sub-setting "Changing channel info duration".
 * **Always show channel watermark:** Always display the current channel logo watermark.
 * **Hide year and episode information:** Removes the year (movies) and SxEP (episodes).
 A force channel reset is needed for the setting to take effect.
 * **Always show channel logo in epg grid:** Shows the channel logo's in the epg grid.
 * **Channel Logo Folder:** The place where channel logos are stored.
 * **Clock Display:** Select between a 12-hour or 24-hour clock in the EPG.
 * **Show Coming Up Next box:** A little box will notify you of what's coming up next when the current show is nearly finished.
-* **Hide very short videos:** Don't show clips shorter than the "Duration of Short videos" setting, in the EPG, coming up next box, or info box.
+* **Hide very short videos:** Don't show clips shorter than the "Duration of Short videos" setting.
+Effects the EPG, coming up next box and the info box.
 This is helpful if you use bumpers or commercials.

 **Tweaks -**